AIProjectsOrg/VARepo/README.md

 - Calculates sampling probabilities to ensure minority classes appear more frequently in training batches.
 - Overrides the `__getitem__` method to sample images based on these probabilities

+Notably, we used `balanced sampling` in our [Winning Solution for ICIP 2025 Competition](https://d197for5662m48.cloudfront.net/documents/publicationstatus/270057/preprint_pdf/3a6eaf4b76a0286b76755e0d2a091fd3.pdf).

 ## 3. NX Meta Server